cloudera/hue/docs/docs-site/content/user/concept/_index.md

 Via the Home page, saved documents can be exported for backups or transferring to another Hue.

 ## Settings

+### Landing page

+Any application or editor can be starred next to its name so that it becomes the default editor and the landing page when logging in.

 ### Changing the language